zavoloklom/docker-compose-linter/README.md

 - **Anchor Support:** Supports YAML anchors for shared configuration sections, with [some limitations](#anchor-handling).

+You can explore the online version here: <https://dclint-website.vercel.app/> (thanks to [BenRoe](https://github.com/BenRoe) for the implementation).
+Note that this site is not official.
+I have no control over it and take no responsibility for its contents, uptime, or any potential issues.

 ## Table of Contents

 - [Usage with Node.js](#usage-with-nodejs)